Go Woo-ri: Career

-2009–2016: Rainbow and Rainbow Blaxx
+2009–2016: Activities as Rainbow and Rainbow Blaxx

 On November 12, 2009, Woori debuted as the main rapper of the girl group Rainbow with the release of extended play Gossip Girl.
-Since then, Rainbow has released seven EPs and two studio albums.

 In January 2014, DSP announced Woori, alongside member Jaekyung, Seungah, and Hyunyoung, would form Rainbow's second sub-unit.
 On January 20, 2014, the sub-unit named Rainbow Blaxx debut with the release of extended play RB Blaxx.

-On October 27, 2016, DSP announced Rainbow would disband on November 12 as the members contract were to expired.
+On October 27, 2016, DSP announced Rainbow would disband on November 12 as the members contract were to expire.
+The group released seven EPs and two studio albums while active.

-2010–present: Solo activities
+2010–present: Activities as an actress

 In 2010, Woori made her debut as an actress in the film Heartbeat.

-On November 10, 2011, she was cast in the film You're My Pet.
-In October 2011, Woori was cast in the second season of Invincible Youth.
+The following year, she was cast in the film You're My Pet and in the second season of Invincible Youth.

 On February 27, 2012, she made her drama debut in KBS2's I Need a Fairy.

-In 2013, she was cast in The Clinic for Married Couples: Love and War.
-She also cameo in Reply 1994.

-She was then cast as a supporting role in the drama Glorious Day (2014) and Flower of Queen (2015).

-In 2016, she was cast with her first main role in Start Again.
+In 2013, she was cast in The Clinic for Married Couples: Love and War and made a cameo in Reply 1994.
+She was then cast as a supporting character in the dramas Glorious Day (2014) and Flower of Queen (2015).
+In 2016, she landed her first starring role in Start Again.

 On January 10, 2018, it was announced that Woori changed her stage name to Go Na-eun.

-In January 2018, she was cast in Yeonnam-dong 539.
-She was then cast in the horror film The Whispering.
-In July, she was cast in My Only One.
+That year she was cast in Yeonnam-dong 539, the horror film The Whispering, and My Only One.

-In 2019, she was cast in Love in Sadness.
-On November 3, 2019, it was announced that she changed her stage name back to Go Woo-ri.

-In 2020, she was cast in True Beauty.
-In 2021, she was cast in Hello, Me!.
+In 2019, she was cast in Love in Sadness and changed her stage name back to Go Woo-ri in November.
+In 2020, she was cast in True Beauty, while in 2021 she appeared in Hello, Me!.

 Personal life

-In June 2022, Go's agency confirmed that she is in a relationship with a businessman who is more than 5 years older.
+In June 2022, Go's agency confirmed her relationship with a businessman.
+Later in August, it was announced that they were engaged.

-Later, on August 4, it was announced that she will marry on October 3.
 They got married on October 3, 2022, in presence of friends and family in Seocho District, Seoul.